 The Group encourages its suppliers and the entire value-chain to seek continuous improvement over time by implementing knowledge-building and capacity building activities by themselves and through collaborative efforts in order to demonstrate progress in the areas covered by this Policy.
 This Policy is attached to all of the Group's natural rubber purchasing contracts.
 The Group considers that by acknowledging a natural rubber purchasing contract, a supplier is bound to the terms of this Policy.
+In addition, the Group communicates that material produced and processed in accordance and conformance with the GPSNR Policy Components will be preferred.

 Suppliers are expected to cascade this Policy up their respective supply chain.
 The Group monitors the sustainability performance and progress of suppliers through a combination of supplier and supply chain assessments.
 It also encourages its suppliers to publicly report on their progress and sustainability achievements.

 To facilitate the implementation of this Policy, the Group will provide dedicated training sessions for its purchasing officers, as well as for its suppliers.
 Where needs have been identified, training will be extended to various levels of its natural rubber supply chain.
 The Group reserves the right to conduct specific sustainability audits or onsite visits of its suppliers as deemed appropriate.

 This Policy is subject to future updates, enhancements or changes, at any time, in light of the results and learning gained from its implementation.